Texas State Highway 152

-State Highway 152 (SH 152) is a Texas state highway that runs from Dumas east to the Oklahoma border.
+State Highway 152 (SH 152) is a Texas state highway that runs from Dumas east to the Oklahoma state line.
 The route was originally designated in 1930 between Pampa and Wheeler, but was extended both west (replacing State Highway 209 from Pampa to Borger) and east to its current termini in 1938.

 Route description

 SH 152 begins at an intersection with an intersection with US 87 and US 287 in Dumas, and travels east through farmland along the outside northern edge of the Canadian River valley.
 It reaches large oil reserves before reaching Stinnett and an intersection with Texas State Highway 136 and Texas State Highway 207.
 All three routes travel south out of Stinnett 10 miles to Borger.
 The route continues southeast through oil country before returning to fertile farmlands just west of Pampa, where it joins up with U.S. Route 60.
 The two routes continue east out of Pampa for about 10 miles before SH 152 splits off and continues due east.
-The route continues east, reaching an intersection with US Route 83 in Wheeler, before crossing into Oklahoma onto State Highway 152 near Sweetwater, Oklahoma.
+The route continues east, reaching an intersection with US Route 83 in Wheeler, before terminating at the Oklahoma state line, where it continues as OK-152.